crownstone/crownstone-lib-hue-behaviour/REVIEW.md

-- There is no method to change the sphere location on CrownstoneHue.
+- There is no method to change the sphere location on CrownstoneHueBehaviour.
 - How am I supposed to use this with a different persistence?
 - What exactly is the purpose of persistence here?
 On every start of this module, wouldnt I just do a addBridge and addLight?

 - When using a database to store hues and lights, I would have a table of Bridge entries, a table of light entries and finally a table of behaviour entries.
 I would query the bridge table to get me the bridge, it's connected lights, and their connected behaviours.
-I would expect to then have a CrownstoneHue.init(data, sphereLocation) method where I drop the data in.
+I would expect to then have a CrownstoneHueBehaviour.init(data, sphereLocation) method where I drop the data in.

 There would nearly always be a managing layer on top of your code.
 It would receive updates from a cloud, update it's database and apply these changes to your code by say removeLight.
 The link to persitance at that point does not seem required.